Mullion Cove: History

-In January 1817 the Resolution, a brigantine sailing from Oporto to London carrying wine and fruit was wrecked on the west Lizard Coast.
+In January 1817 the Resolution, a brigantine sailing from Porto to London carrying wine and fruit was wrecked on the west Lizard Coast.
 Locals attacked the ship taking away all the property of the Captain and crew, and 4/5ths of the cargo of wine and in two days damaged the ship beyond repair.
 About 14 Dragoons were sent from Helston but failed to control the crowd.
 A Penzance clergyman, believed to be Rev G.C.
 "Bosun" Smith, wrote "The dangers of the coast between St. Michaels Mount and the Lizard are too well known to need description ...
 Natural depravity and the customs of centuries have inspired the inhabitants of the coast with a rapacity for plundering those wrecks and the name of wreckers applies therefore to vast numbers who look for the season of booty."

 In December 1862 the Truro schooner Arwenack, 92 tons register, with a cargo of Copper Ore from Devoran, bound for South Wales lost her masts in a storm in the Mounts Bay.
 The crew were believed to have abandoned her.
 The coastguard at Mullion Cove saw a small boat capsize outside the breakers, the boat and oars coming ashore with no one aboard.
 The Arwenack, drifting in the southerly gale went aground in a cliff bound cove between Gunwalloe Church Cove and Poldhu.
 Within an hour 50 men were found to be in the process of taking away the cargo.
 Most of the boat had been stripped and less than one ton of the Copper Ore remained.
 The crew of 5, 4 Cornishmen and a Prussian all drowned.
 The movement against "wrecking" (unauthorised removal of goods from a shipwreck), began in the 1740s with condemnation of the practice by Methodist preacher John Wesley.